Auburn Bulletin 2024-2025

 • ASHURST, W. ROBERT, Uthlaut Family Associate Professor and Associate Chair; Director, Design and Innovation Center

-• AUAD, MARIA L., Charles Gavin Distinguished Professor and Associate Dean for Graduate Studies and Faculty Development
+• AUAD, MARIA L., Charles Gavin Distinguished Professor and Associate Dean for Graduate Studies and Faculty Development, Samuel Ginn College of Engineering

-• BECKINGHAM, BRYAN S., Associate Professor; Director, Center for Polymer and Advanced Composites
+• BECKINGHAM, BRYAN S., Mary and John H. Sanders Associate Professor and Director, Center for Polymer and Advanced Composites

-• CREMASCHI, SELEN, B. Redd Professor and Department Chair
+• CREMASCHI, SELEN, B. Redd and Susan W. Redd Eminent Scholar Chair Professor and Department Chair

-• DAVID, ALLAN E., John W. Brown Associate Professor
+• DAVID, ALLAN E., John W. Brown Professor and Associate Dean for Research, Samuel Ginn College of Engineering

 • DAVIS, VIRGINIA A., Daniel F. and Josephine Breeden Professor